Site logo

 Besides demand-supply economics, some horse breeds are more expensive than others for the following reasons;

-• Breed scarcity: The rarest horse breeds are among the most expensive equines.
+• Breed scarcity: The rarest horse breeds are among the costliest.
 For example, the Marwari and Suffolk horses cost a pretty penny.
-There are less than 2,000 Marwari and, at most, 7,000 Suffolk horses globally.
+Fewer than 2,000 Marwari and at most 7,000 Suffolk horses exist globally.

-• Career potential: High-potential horses are extremely expensive.
-For instance, horses with the potential to win championships cost $60,000+ no matter the breed.
-The horse’s track record can further drive up the costs.
+• Career potential: High-potential horses are expensive.
+For instance, Championship-level horses cost $60,000+, regardless of breed.
+The horse’s track record can further drive up costs.

 • Training: Horses undergo various types of training right from breaking.
 Unfortunately, horse training is expensive.
 Basic training costs $200-$600 monthly, while special training costs thousands per session.
 This naturally results in a high price tag.